Fedwire and CHIPS – All You Need to Know about Large Transactions in the US

 How to use Fedwire and CHIPS

 You need to be a member of Fedwire or CHIPS to make a transfer on either system.
-Both Fedwire and CHIPS are open for new members, and it’s relatively easy for a financial institution to opt into Fedwire on the Federal Reserve’s website
+Both Fedwire and CHIPS are open for new members, and it’s relatively easy for a financial institution to opt into Fedwire on the Federal Reserve’s website.
+Transactions through both systems are irrevocable so the correctness of payment instructions is crucial.

 Final thoughts